 - St George’s Tower at Oxford Castle

-Close by you can easily find the Carfax Tower, a tower which in the past used to be part of a church and is all that remains from this 13th-century church.
+Close by, you can easily find the Carfax Tower, a tower that used to be part of a church and is all that remains from this 13th-century church.
 It’s open to the public you can get a bird view of the city from the top.

 Take a punt

 Punting is a prevalent activity in Oxford.
 While it’d have been to take a punt since we had some spare time, it’s an activity that’s more suited for spring or summer.
 It was freezing when we visited Oxford (mid-February).
-Needless to say, neither of us fancied the idea of being sat in a boat with the cold winter wind beating up our faces.
+Neither of us fancied the idea of being sat in a boat with the cold winter wind beating up our faces.
 That’s why we decided to skip it.
-If you’re visiting during a warmer season, you should consider it to see the city from a different point of view.
+If you’re visiting during a warmer season, you should consider seeing the city from a different point of view.

-Oxford is truly a gem of Britain, perfect for architecture and history lovers, Harry Potter Fan, Alice in Wonderland lovers and much more!
+Oxford is truly a gem of Britain, perfect for architecture and history lovers, Harry Potter Fan, Alice in Wonderland lovers, and more!

+I’m already thinking of coming back for more than a day trip to explore the city more in-depth.
+If you have more time, you should consider visiting the Blenheim Palace; it’s on my list next time!
 It’s a vibrant city with a lot to offer.
-I’m already thinking of coming back for more than a day trip to be able to explore the city more in-depth.
-If you do have more time you should consider visiting the Blenheim Palace, it’s on my list for next time!

-Overall on a day trip to Oxford, you can manage to visit enough without feeling rushed as long as you stay in the city centre, however, if you would like to explore more in-depth and see the surrounding area then you need at least a weekend or a few days.
+Overall, on a day trip to Oxford, you can manage to visit enough without feeling rushed as long as you stay in the city centre, however, if you would like to explore more in-depth and see the surrounding area, you need at least a weekend or a few days.

 But if you’re okay with only the main bits, then a day trip to Oxford will be great for you!